Chadpaul97/MERN-Deployment/README.md

 # MERN-Deployment
- To Do List with Login and Registration
+ To Do List with Login and Registration.
+Deployed with AWS.